A historical heritage that remains at Tsuruoka, the port of call for Kitamae Ship [Yamagata Prefecture]

 “Former Nishitagawa County Office” is a government office from the Meiji era that shows the prosperity of Tsuruoka.

-"Old Nishitagawa County Office" is the former Nishitagawa County office built in 1881 (Meiji 14).
-The former Nishitagawa District was the territory of the Shonai Domain during the Edo period, and was an area facing the Sea of Japan, combining the west side of Tsuruoka City and the west side of Sakata City.
+The "Former Nishidagawa District Office" is the former Nishidagawa District office built in 1881 (Meiji 14).
+The former Nishidagawa County was the territory of the Shonai Domain in the Edo period, and was an area facing the Sea of Japan, combining the west side of Tsuruoka City and the west side of Sakata City.

 The ``Former Nishitagawa County Office'' is basically a Western-style building, but it is a pseudo-Western-style building that also incorporates elements of Japanese architecture.
 It has now been moved to the Chido Museum, where archaeological materials excavated from Shonai and materials from the Boshin War at the end of the Edo period to the Meiji civilization and enlightenment period are on display.
 The "Former Nishitagawa County Office" is a nationally important cultural property.